Scale invariant process regression: Towards Bayesian ML with minimal assumptions: Regression

 \section{Regression}

-In this section we formulate the posterior in $\cS_X^*=\cS_X\times\mathcal{N}$, for which we first need to construct an orthonormal basis.
-An important finding is that the maximum posterior is a bad estimate because the posterior has a strong asymmetry.
-Therefore, we approximate the mean and covariance of the posterior with a sampling method.
+In this section, we formulate the posterior process for a Gaussian likelihood.
+As with interpolation, we start in the subspace $\cS_X^*=\cS_X\times\mathcal{N}_\eta$, for which we first construct an orthonormal basis in order to formulate the posterior.
+The orthogonal complement $\cF_\eta/\cS_X^*$ will be considered only in the last subsection.

-To obtain the complete pointwise posterior (credible interval), we also consider the space of interpolants, which leads to the credible intervals having two different components, in contrast to Gaussian processes.

-Finally, we consider the typical case where the size of the observation error (variance of data noise) is unknown.